Time-resolved measurements of surface spin-wave pulses at millikelvin temperatures

-When a microwave-frequency signal is applied to the input antenna, there are two routes by which it can reach the output: via the vacuum in the sample box as microwave photons at the speed of light $c$, and as MSSW in the magnetic waveguide at the group velocity determined by eq. \ref{eq:groupVelocity}.
-The MSSW group velocity is typically several orders of magnitude slower than $c$.
+When a microwave-frequency signal is applied to the input antenna, there are two routes by which it can reach the output: via the vacuum in the sample box as microwave photons at the speed of light $c$, and as MSSWs in the magnetic waveguide at the group velocity determined by eq. \ref{eq:groupVelocity}.
+The MSSW group velocity is typically several orders of magnitude slower than the speed of light.

-To perform an initial characterization of the YIG film, we connect the cold setup (center part of Fig.~\ref{fig:fig2}) to a network analyzer, and measure the transmission (S21) of the experimental system between $4$ and $8\, \text{GHz}$.
-Data from such a measurement are shown in Fig.~\ref{fig:fig1}b.
-The low-frequency limit of the magnon passband is the ferromagnetic resonance (FMR) frequency (around $7.4\, \text{GHz}$ in the figure); this is the $k=0$ mode of the magnon system in which the spins throughout the sample precess in phase.
-The oscillations in the signal transmittance as a function of frequency is caused by interference between the vacuum and magnon signals.
+To perform an initial characterization of the YIG film, we connect the cold setup [center part in Fig.~\ref{fig:fig2}] to a network analyzer and measure the transmission (S21) of the experimental system between $4$ and $8\, \text{GHz}$.
+Results from such a measurement are shown in Fig.~\ref{fig:fig1}(b).
+The low-frequency limit of the magnon passband is the ferromagnetic resonance (FMR) frequency (around $7.4\, \text{GHz}$ in Fig.~\ref{fig:fig1}(b)); this is the $k=0$ mode of the magnon system in which the spins throughout the YIG film precess in-phase.
+The oscillations in the signal transmittance as a function of frequency are caused by interference between the vacuum and magnon signals.

 Having performed our initial characterization in the continuous-wave regime, we investigate the dynamics of the magnetic system by driving it with short microwave pulses.
-Advantageously, since the propagation velocity of the vacuum signal greatly exceeds that of the magnons in the YIG film, the two signals become fully separated in time for pulsed excitations of sufficiently short duration.
-Such time-resolved measurements also allow for the investigation of different magnetostatic surface spin-wave modes (i.e.\ those with different wave numbers) at a single magnetic field and frequency.
+The difference in propagation speed between the MSSW and the signal propagating through the vacuum here works to our advantage, allowing us to separate these two responses in time for sufficiently short pulses.
+The short microwave pulses also have a relatively wide spectral bandwidth, and as such allow the investigation of a range of magnetostatic surface spin-waves with different wave numbers at a single magnetic field.
 Figure \ref{fig:fig2} shows the experimental setup used to generate and measure the transmittance of short microwave pulses through the YIG sample.